databrickslabs/partner-connect-api/ApiSpecifications.md

   "is_sql_warehouse": true|false, [optional: set if cluster_id is set.
 Determines whether cluster_id refers to Interactive Cluster or SQL Warehouse]
   "data_source_connector": "Oracle", [optional, unused and reserved for future use: for data connector tools, the name of the data source that the user should be referred to in their tool]
   "service_principal_id": "a2a25a05-3d59-4515-a73b-b8bc5ab79e31", [optional, the UUID (username) of the service principal identity]
-  "service_principal_oauth_secret": "dose..." [optional, the OAuth secret of the service principal identity, it will be passed only when partner config includes OAuth M2M auth option]
+  "service_principal_oauth_secret": "dose...", [optional, the OAuth secret of the service principal identity, it will be passed only when the partner config includes OAuth M2M auth option]
+  "oauth_u2m_app_id": "782b7906-20c4-4c12-8850-b26b77d125f5" [optional, the client ID of Databricks OAuth U2M app connection created by Partner Connect.
+It will be passed only when the partner config includes OAuth U2M auth option]
 }
 ```